lvrfrc87/pyATEOS/README.md

 # pyATEOS

-Deliberately inspired by [pyATS](https://developer.cisco.com/docs/pyats/) and based on [pyEAPI](https://pyeapi.readthedocs.io/en/latest/) and [jsodiff](https://github.com/fzumstein/jsondiff) libraries, pyATEOS is a python framework to test the operational status of an Arista network. pyATS is based on SSH show command parsed via regex.
+Deliberately inspired by [pyATS](https://developer.cisco.com/docs/pyats/) and based on [pyEAPI](https://pyeapi.readthedocs.io/en/latest/) and [jsodiff](https://github.com/fzumstein/jsondiff) libraries, pyATEOS is a python framework for operational status test on  Arista network. pyATS is based on SSH show command parsed via regex.
 Thanks to the powerful Arista API, every show command can be returned in JSON format skipping all the parse unstructured output pain.
 Ideally, a day pyATS will supprt Arista API as well.

 ### HOW IT WORKS
 A snapshot of the operational status of a switch is taken before a config or network change and compare against a second snapshot taken after the change.
 A diff file format is generated in .json format.